The Green Room (film): Filming

 Filming began on October 11, 1977 and lasted until November 27, 1977.
 The atmosphere on the set was especially fun and Nathalie Baye revealed that she and Truffaut often had laughing fits during takes.
 However, she also admits to having found it difficult to receive comprehensive direction from Truffaut, as he remained highly focused on his own performance.
-Baye also had difficulty performing alongside Truffuat, due to his "expressionless, nearly mechanical" approach to acting, which required her to adjust her own approaches accordingly.
+Baye also had difficulty performing alongside Truffaut, due to his "expressionless, nearly mechanical" approach to acting, which required her to adjust her own approaches accordingly.

 Themes

 Since the semi-autobiographical The 400 Blows (1959), it has been noted that Truffaut often portrayed personal experiences and emotions throughout his films.
 Via such expressionistic use of the medium, he proclaimed himself as a film auteur, within a theory of film as art which he personally advocated as a director and a critic.
 As a result, Truffaut's films often appeared to focus on certain themes and stylisations, such as the vitality of youth and childhood, particularly embodied by the character of Antoine Doinel, who is a recurring presence across a number of his films.
 The Green Room however was made towards the end of Truffaut's career, and thematically the film contrasts to his earlier works.
 The Green Room appears to reminisce on childhood, whilst focusing more on the final stages of life, as Truffaut expresses his views of death and remembrance of the dead.
 This theme for a film had "preoccupied him for several years and had been accentuated by the deaths of numerous friends and colleagues", such as those who previously worked alongside him on Shoot the Piano Player.
 Nonetheless, the alternative theme of the film again reflects Truffaut's sense of personal expressionism throughout his career.
 When asked "what do you make of the contradiction between the cult of death and the love of the life?"
 Truffaut replied "it's the theme of the film."
 Gillain wrote that the film "points to cinema as a celebration of memory."
 Yet, also thematic throughout The Green Room is a familiar "estrangement from human contact and romantic obsession", which has been prominent in "most of the films that Truffaut has made over a period of twenty years."